basemkhirat/dotapp-framework/manual/commands.md

 # Commands

-Commands are classes created in `commands` directory to some nodejs scripts.
+Commands are classes created in `commands` directory to execute nodejs scripts.

 Let's create users command to list all database users.
 Create a file `commands/users.js`.